 The city of Herculaneum is another exquisite preserved ancient Roman town, located on the outskirts of the base of Mount Vesuvius.
 When the volcano erupted in 79 A.D. boiling mud and lava swept through the town, encasing everything within and conserving it.
 For a true look at what Roman life was like, a visit to Herculaneum will tell a story that no other location can.

-Mount Vesuvius is currently a dormant volcano but it is still considered to be active.
+As mentioned before, Mount Vesuvius is currently a dormant volcano but it is still considered to be active.
 Its last eruption was in 1944 and there is currently an evacuation plan in place, if another eruption seemed eminent.
 If this volcano were to erupt again, it would affect close to 2.5 million people.
 Due to the violent eruptions that shadow its past, it makes for an exciting stop on your Italy tour.
 Whether you are interested in the historical sites that have been preserved by its ash and lava flows, or if you come seeking adventure, Mount Vesuvius has something to please every traveler.